mterwill/mterwill.com/content/posts/the-many-meanings-of-the-dot.md

 take [regular expressions][regexp] as another example.

 Why the dot has been adopted and used in so many different ways?
-Maybe because of its use in language, its position on the keyboard, or its unimposing stature.
+Maybe because it doesn't draw attention to itself?
+Because of its use in language?
+Its position on the keyboard?
 I have no idea.

-Reusing the same, simple, character in so many ways is a blessing and a curse.
-We can take it at face level, but it's difficult to actually intuit what's going on.

-at what's actually going on under the hood.
-While opaque at first, software's ability to be broken down is one of my favorite things about the field.

-Sometimes it's fun to peel a few layers of the onion.

 [filesystem-dot]: http://pubs.opengroup.org/onlinepubs/009604499/basedefs/xbd_chap04.html#tag_04_11
 [inode]: https://en.wikipedia.org/wiki/Inode